alecong032/CSE701/README.md

 2. **Different Signs**:

    - If the numbers have different signs, the addition is converted to subtraction, the sign will be negated before passing into subtraction helper function:

-     - Example: `5 + (-3)` is equivalent to `5 - 3`.
+        - num1+(−num2)=num1−num2
+        - (−num1)+num2=num2−num1

 3. **Carry Handling**:
    - When the sum of two digits exceeds the base (10), the carry is added to the next digit.

 ### Helper Function: `add`

-The `add` function performs addition for positive numbers:
+The `add` function performs addition for only positive numbers, the logic for sign handling is in operator+

+- removes leading zero introduced by constructor
-- Iterates over the digits of both numbers.
+- Iterates over the digits of both numbers and compute the following
-- Adds corresponding digits and the carry.
+    - sum = digit1 + digit2 + carry
+    - result.digit = sum % base
+    - carry=sum/base
 - Stores the result in the `digits` vector of the resulting `bigint`.

 ---